ibm-watson-iot/iot-nodejs/samples/api.rst

 * auth-token - API key token

 If you want to use the quickstart, then pass only the org and id in the configuration.
-The following code snippet shows how to construct the ApplicationClient instance using the configuration.
+The following code snippet shows how to construct the IotfApplication instance using the configuration.

 .. code:: javascript